Santa Cruz massacre: Aftermath

 In response to the massacre, activists around the world organised in solidarity with the East Timorese.
 Although a small network of individuals and groups had been working for human rights and self-determination in East Timor since the occupation began, their activity took on a new urgency after the 1991 massacre.
 TAPOL, a British organisation formed in 1973 to advocate for democracy in Indonesia, increased its work around East Timor.
 In the United States, the East Timor Action Network was founded and soon had chapters in ten cities around the country.
 Other solidarity groups appeared in Portugal, Australia, Japan, Germany, Malaysia, Ireland, and Brazil.

 The television pictures of the massacre were shown worldwide, causing the Indonesian government considerable embarrassment.
 The coverage was a vivid example of how growth of new media in Indonesia was making it increasingly difficult for the "New Order" to control information flow in and out of Indonesia, and that in the post-Cold War 1990s, the government was coming under increasing international scrutiny.
 Copies of the Santa Cruz footage were distributed back into Indonesia allowing more Indonesians to see the actions of their government uncensored.
 A number of pro-democracy student groups and their magazines began to openly and critically discuss not just East Timor, but also the "New Order" and the broader history and future of Indonesia.

 The US Congress voted to cut off funding for IMET training of Indonesian military personnel although arms sales continued from the US to the Indonesian National Armed Forces.
 President Clinton cut off all US military ties with the Indonesian military in 1999.
-By 2005, the US had resumed training and co-operation and by 2012 President Obama had increased military financial aid to US$1.56 Billion and approved the resumption of direct US military training of Indonesian special forces.
+By 2005, the US had resumed training and co-operation and by 2012 President Obama had increased military financial aid to US$1.56 billion and approved the resumption of direct US military training of Indonesian special forces.

 The massacre prompted the Portuguese government to increase its diplomatic campaign.
 Portugal unsuccessfully tried to apply pressure by raising the issue with its fellow European Union members in their dealings with Indonesia.
 However, other EU countries such as the UK had close economic relations with Indonesia, including arms sales, and were reluctant to jeopardise these.
+An Australian organisation called the Alice Springs Friends of East Timor was established after the massacre.

 In Australia, there was criticism of the federal government's recognition of Jakarta's sovereignty over East Timor.
 The government had been promoting increased ties with the Indonesian military at the time of the massacre, but in 1999 temporarily cut off military ties in response to the violence after that year's independence referendum.
-Australian foreign minister Gareth Evans, described the killings as "an aberration, not an act of state policy".
+Australian foreign minister Gareth Evans described the killings as "an aberration, not an act of state policy".

-Commemorated as a public holiday in now independent East Timor, 12 November is remembered by the East Timorese as one of the bloodiest days in their history, one which drew worldwide attention to their fight for independence.
+Commemorated as a public holiday in now independent Timor-Leste, 12 November is remembered by the East Timorese as one of the bloodiest days in their history, one which drew worldwide attention to their fight for independence.